geostudy/geo-study.github.io/index.md

 Admins will be able to view and edit all user's spots as well as delete them once logged in.

 ### Step By Step
-The **Landing page** lands on an infographic which allows users to create an account or login if they are a returning user.
-The bottom three paragraphs provide a summary on our mission statement and the services we provide.
+The **Landing page** is the starting page for new users, which allows them to create an account or login if they are a returning user.
+The page provides a summary of our mission statement and the services we provide.
 ![Landing](images/landing.png)
 [View Page](http://geostudymhc3.meteorapp.com/#/)